curl/everything-curl/usingcurl/transfers/request-rate.md

 If this option is used several times, the last one is used.

-## Examples

-Make curl download 100 images but doing it no faster than 2 transfers per
+For example, make curl download 100 images but doing it no faster than 2 transfers per second:
-second:

     curl --rate 2/s -O https://example.com/[1-100].jpg